-Option 1: Weekly Questions
+Option 1: Daily Questions

-For each week of class (other than conferences), you are responsible for posting two (2) questions together to our Plymouth Create site (discussed below).
+For each day of class (unless noted otherwise), you are responsible for posting one question to WordPress.
 These should be questions about the readings for the week, and should address thematic or stylistic issues.
 Think of the questions as guides for class discussion.
 For example: Why did the author choose to end the story this way?
 Why does the poem use a specific metaphor?
 How does history change our reading of the work?

 Habits of Mind developed by Weekly Questions: Purposeful Communication (Comprehension), Integrated Perspective (Perspective Seeking), Self-Regulated Learning (Responsibility for One’s Own Learning)

-Option 2: Weekly Reflections
+Option 2: Collaborations

-For each week of class (other than conferences), after you’ve participated in class discussion (synchronous or asynchronous), you should write and post a reflection on that discussion to your Plymouth Create site.
+For each day of class (unless noted otherwise), after you’ve participated in class discussion (synchronous or asynchronous), you may write and post a reflection on that discussion to WordPress.
 The subject matter of this reflection is up to you: are you interested in a particular line or scene we discussed at length? one we didn’t discuss? a connection to contemporary culture?

 Habits of Mind developed by Weekly Reflections: Purposeful Communication (Awareness of Context), Integrated Perspective (Self-Awareness), Self-Regulated Learning (Metacognitive Awareness)

 Unessays should be a creation to show what you’ve learned.
-Maybe you could illustrate a page similar to those of The Book of Kells, or maybe you could create a board game that would teach players something about British imperialism, or maybe you could write (and perform?) a poem inspired by Joy Harjo.
+Maybe you could illustrate a page similar to those of The Book of Kells, or maybe you could create a board game that would teach players something about British imperialism, or maybe you could write (and perform?) a sonnet inspired by Joy Harjo.
 If you’re a writer, maybe write a short story that revises or rewrites a scene from Soyinka or Kālidāsa.
 Paint a portrait (or do a photoshoot) in the style of Bunraku puppet theater.
 Maybe your project will connect something we’ve read to your experience of the global pandemic we’re currently living through.
-You can even consider hybrid forms between the Essay and Unessay, like a public-facing essay or an argument that builds on autobiography.
+You can even consider hybrid forms between the traditional essay and the unessay, like a public-facing essay or an argument that builds on autobiography.
 The possibilities are literally endless.
 (Note: Your unessay should not be a Presi or Powerpoint-style presentation.)

 How will your unessay be evaluated?
 Your unessay will be evaluated based on how creative, compelling, and relevant it is.
 Creative is a broad term, but your idea should be original and unique.
 Compelling means that people will want to look at your project because it is attractive, interesting, and carefully produced (not sloppy and haphazard).
 Relevant means that it really engages with an original piece, author, or historic period that we’ve studied this semester, with attention to details and accuracy.
 (Unessay assignment adapted with permission from Kristin Stelmok.)